Start at https://docs.google.com/spreadsheets and sign in…or, if you don’t already have a Google account, there’s an option to create one.

 If it’s just you editing the data, you can skip this step.

-From Google Sheets’ File menu (not the browser’s File menu), select “Publish to the web.”
+From Google Sheets’ File menu (not the browser’s File menu), select “Share,” which rolls over to include “Publish to web.”

 You only need to set this up once.
 Any changes to the original spreadsheet are automatically re-published using the same link you just put together.